andrija1987/tasks/README.md

 # tasks
 Tasks project manager (php,mysql,jquery...)
 DEMO: http://andrija1987.eu/tasksdemo
+NOT READY FOR PRODUCTION BECAUSE security vulnerabilities and exposures. !!

 Tasks is based on PHP,mysql,jquery programming languages.
 It's main goal is to help you insert/list your tasks/milestones/projects.
 This is a very basic version, 1.0.
 Newer versions will have user managament and a DASHBOARD with statistics :)